Why and on what basis does Aalto University process your personal data?

 Services for alumni and partnerships process personal data for three purposes, the legal grounds for which are as follows:

 Aalto University maintains Alumni register (CRM) based on legal obligations.
 Personal data in alumni register is used to help administer alumni memberships, relations, activities and communications as well as for Aalto University alumni operations and service marketing purposes.
 The data may also be used to generate statistical information for Aalto University’s use.
-The processing of personal data is based on the legitimate interest of the controller.
-Registering to alumni membership (Aalto Alumni Circle) is voluntary.
+The processing of personal data is based on the legal obligations and legitimate interest of the controller.

-Stakeholder lists include individuals whom, due to their position or professional duties, Aalto may wish to contact as experts, mentors, partners, visiting lecturers, research subjects, or for other roles in Aalto University activities or those billed by Aalto University, such as tuition fees or those billing Aalto University.
+Stakeholder database includes information on our stakeholders (companies and other organisations) and their contact persons and representatives as well as individuals whom, due to their position or professional duties, Aalto may wish to contact as experts, mentors, partners, visiting lecturers, research subjects, or for other roles in Aalto University activities or those billed by Aalto University, such as tuition fees or those billing Aalto University.
 Personal data collected for partnership activities may be used for communications about the work of Aalto or of a part of Aalto as well as in other stakeholder communications.
-The processing of personal data is based on the legitimate interest of the controller and for personal data related to billing, on the controller’s legal obligations.
+The processing of personal data is based on the legitimate interest of the controller and on the controller’s legal obligations (for example data related billing, teaching, implementation of regulation concerning restrictive measures).

 Personal data on donors is collected in connection with their donations.
 The personal data is used in communications for donors, for example, in donor newsletters and in invitations to stakeholder events.
 Donor information may be published and remain online permanently (e.g. donor names may be on a webpage) if the donor granted consent for this when making a donation.
 The processing of personal data is based on the legitimate interest of the controller and, as for receipts and permanently stored data, on the controller’s legal obligations.